paulgirard/ricardo_gph_analysis/Présentations/2025 WEHC.iapresenter/text.md

 	- Informal (eg "Germany" before 1870)
 ---
 # The solution
-First, we must decide what are we interested in.
+First, we must decide what are interested in.
 Most trade databases are about trade between autonomous geopolitical entities.
 "GPH identifies any form of human social community or territory that has been involved in an